andreasspindler/Libpreempt/README.md

 ### multivm Libpreempt(all) *** exit code 1
 ```

-First the script compiles a matrix of executables for each single test.
-Each
+First the script compiles a matrix of executables for each single test where
-test is stretched over different C++ standards, optimization levels and
+each test is stretched over different C++ standards, optimization levels and
 (optionally) CPU micro-architecures.
 In this way it compiles many executable
 files for each single C++ file.
-Second, the script runs all executables
+Second, the script runs all tests repeatedly and
-repeatedly and summarizes results based on exit codes.
+summarizes results based on exit codes.

 Make is prefixed `sudo` because unless the user has **scheduling privileges**
 executing programs that use one of the real-time scheduling policies will fail